-The Minister for Housing , Tanya Plibersek, said this report highlights that more action is needed to help those at risk of homelessness.
+The , Tanya Plibersek, said this report highlights that more action is needed to help those at risk of homelessness.

 “I am particularly concerned by the sharp rise in the number of children needing to access homelessness services and the fact that families are being evicted from stable housing,” Ms Plibersek said.

-The Minister for Families, Housing, Community Services and Indigenous Affairs , Jenny Macklin, said Indigenous people were significantly overrepresented in the SAAP Annual Report.
+The , Jenny Macklin, said Indigenous people were significantly overrepresented in the SAAP Annual Report.

 “It is deeply concerning that while Indigenous Australians make up only 2 per cent of the general population, this report shows that they make up 18 per cent of people seeking assistance through SAAP,” Ms Macklin said.

 SAAP services have seen a marked increase in the reported number of accompanying children in SAAP services – up 26 per cent since 2005-06, with accompanying Indigenous children using SAAP services at five times the rate of non-Indigenous children.

 “Without secure, safe accommodation we will never improve Indigenous health, education and workforce participation.
 Children won’t have a future if they can’t sleep securely at night,” Ms Macklin said.

 Family groups, particularly couples with children, were more likely to need longer-term support with accommodation.
 During 2006-07, almost 19,000 occasions of support for couples with children lasted longer than six months.